-Your spouse can get full benefits, regardless of age, if taking care of a child entitled on your record.
-The child must be under age 16, or have a qualifying disability, if they developed the disability before age 22.
+Your spouse can receive full benefits, regardless of age, if taking care of a child entitled on your record.
+The child must be under age 16, or have a qualifying disability that began before age 22.

 NOTE: Your current spouse can't get spouse's benefits until you file for retirement benefits.